Ukraine: Rockets strike mayor's office in separatist Donetsk | Law-Order

 - Ukraine

+The presidential office also said that Moscow continued to shell civilian settlements along the front line in the eastern Kharkiv and Luhansk regions, where Kyiv has been pressing a counteroffensive.
+It added that "active hostilities" continued in the southern Kherson region, another key focus of the ongoing Ukrainian advance, with repeated Russian strikes on a series of villages recently retaken by Kyiv.

+Russian officials, meanwhile, said their air defenses in the southern Belgorod region bordering Ukraine shot down "a minimum" of 16 Ukrainian missiles, Ria Novosti reported.
+The regional governor, Vyacheslav Gladkov, also wrote on Telegram that three members of the same family were wounded as a result of shelling.
+Russian authorities in border regions have repeatedly accused Kyiv of firing at their territory, and claimed that civilians were being wounded in the attacks.
+Ukraine has not claimed responsibility for or commented on the alleged attacks.

-The strikes came a day after two men from a former Soviet republic fired at volunteer soldiers during target practice at a Russian military firing range near Ukraine, killing 11 and wounding 15 before being slain themselves.
+On Saturday two men from a former Soviet republic who were training at a Russian military firing range in Belgorod fired at volunteer soldiers during target practice, killing 11 and wounding 15 before being slain themselves.
 The Russian Defense Ministry, which reported the killings, called the incident a terrorist attack.

-The incidents come amid a hasty mobilisation ordered by President Vladimir Putin to beef up Russian forces in Ukraine amid a series of battlefield setbacks following his February invasion.
-The callup triggered protests and caused hundreds of thousands to flee Russia.
+This week's wide-ranging retaliatory attacks by Russia, which included the use of self-destructing explosive drones from Iran, killed dozens of people.
+On Sunday, the French government confirmed it is pledging air defense missiles to protect Ukrainian cities against drone strikes and stepped-up training for Ukrainian soldiers as it seeks to puncture perceptions that France has lagged in supporting Ukraine.

+Up to 2,000 Ukrainian soldiers will be embedded with military units in France, rotating through for several weeks of combat training, more specialised training in logistics and other needs, and training on equipment being supplied by France, the French defense minister, Sébastien Lecornu, said in an interview published Sunday in Le Parisien.

+Russian President Vladimir Putin said Friday that Moscow didn't see a need for additional widespread strikes but that his military would continue selective ones.
+He said that of 29 targets the Russian military planned to knock out in this week's attacks, seven weren't damaged and would be taken out gradually.

-Also Saturday, a Washington-based think tank late accused Moscow of conducting "massive, forced deportations of Ukrainians" which it said likely amount to ethnic cleansing.
+The Institute for the Study of War, a think tank based in Washington, interpreted Putin's remarks as intended to counter criticism from pro-war Russian bloggers who "largely praised the resumption of strikes against Ukrainian cities, but warned that a short campaign would be ineffective."
+The Institute, in an online update late Saturday, accused Moscow of conducting "massive, forced deportations of Ukrainians" which it said likely amount to ethnic cleansing.

 The General Staff of the Armed Forces of Ukraine said in its regular Facebook update that the evictions were happening in the Russian-held city of Rubizhne, in the eastern Luhansk region where Kyiv has been pressing a counteroffensive.
 It did not provide corroborating evidence for its claim.